The benefits of Investing

 In the financial world of investment, there is no such thing as a guaranteed return.

-Every investment comes with some risk; even the safest investments can lose value over time.
+Every investment comes with risk; even the safest investments can lose value over time.
 That being said, certain types of risks are more common than others.
 For example, Vanguard reports that market risk is the most likely risk an investor will face.
 This type of risk is impossible to avoid, as it is simply the risk that the market will go down.

 1. Market Risk: